Mid-Push/Moving-Semantic-Transfer-Network/README.md

 Tensorflow Implementation for moving semantic transfer network (ICML2018).

 <img src="introduction/mstn_network.PNG" width=400 />

+Based on standard adversarial adaptation, we propose a `semantic transfer objective`.

 ## Citation
 If you use this library for your research, we would be pleased if you cite the following papers: